Continued from Part 1!

 Taiwan Teela figures don’t have a ton of obvious variations during the first two years they were produced.
 The general characteristics are deep red hair and boots and dark red accessories in the figures released from 1982-1983.

-However, an extremely rare first issue Teela has recently been discovered by Unsung Woodworks, who runs the Lords of Power blog on Facebook.
+However, an extremely rare first issue Teela has recently been discovered by John Oswald, who runs the Lords of Power blog on Facebook.
 Like the Striped Tail Battle Cat, this variant was probably an early sample used for catalog photographs (and indeed this version shows up in several of them.

 V1: Green Snake Eyes Teela